-From Margin to Margin (Looking for Eileen) is a 46 page artist book in a folding leperello format, over 7.5 metres long when fully extended.
 Commissioned by the Daimler Collection to continue the artist’s research into Eileen Gray and her legacy, the book makes transparent the commissioning process and the struggle to make an appropriate piece of artwork that respects all stakeholders in the project, including the commissioner and Gray herself.
 The book consists of a series of correspondences that include letters from the artist to Eileen, as well as various attempts to photograph Gray’s villa, E1027 from the sea in front of it (where Le Corbusier drowned); to secure permission to make a film on the site under restoration; and finally an effort to use the commission budget to reinstate Gray’s grave at Pére Lachaise, Paris—which failed, since she is no longer interred there and there is uncertainty about the location of her ashes.
-The book in its extended format it viewable above: when folded it is in a green slipcase, its dimensions 20cm x 16cm.
+The book when folded is in a green slipcase, its dimensions 20cm x 16cm.
 Images throughout are black and white.
-The green of the cover and wall above is the restored original green of the guest bedroom in the villa E1027.
+The green of the book cover and wall above is the restored original green of the guest bedroom in the villa E1027.

 The accompanying sculptural work, Doorstops for the Daimler Art Collection, is a set of three bespoke stainless steel doorstops whose dimensions are gauged according to the finger and palm widths of the artist’s hand and the height of the gaps under the doors of the gallery space.
 These modestly sized sculptures contain no stylistic reference to Gray’s body of work, but may reflect something of her antagonistic relationship towards visibility.
 Caught between between modesty and stubbornness, they may disappear altogether due to their functional nature in the institution.